 Housing Price Index Patterns by Metro & State

 June 2014.
-The Housing Price Index (HPI), calculated using home sales price information from Fannie Mae- and Freddie Mac-acquired mortgages, continued upward momentum in U.S. house prices remained strong in the third quarter, as prices rose 2.0 percent from the previous quarter.
+The Housing Price Index (HPI), calculated using home sales price information from Fannie Mae- and Freddie Mac-acquired mortgages, continued upward momentum in U.S. house prices remained strong in the first quarter 2014, as prices rose 1.3 percent from the previous quarter.
 This is the eleventh consecutive quarterly price increase in the purchase-only, seasonally adjusted index.

 Use the interactive table in this section to view/rank/compare the non-seasonally adjusted "all transactions" HPI for the most recent 5 quarters for all Metropolitan Statistical Areas (MSAs), states and the U.S.